microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 1. Follow [these steps](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/SupportingCollateral/Secure-Documents-MyMCHP-00004722.pdf) to request secure documents on myMicrochip.

-2. The two items that need to be requested are:
+2. The items that need to be requested are:
     - TA100-TCSM TPDS configurator (see "TPDS Setup")
     - TA-Lib-MCC
     - TA100 Documentation